 The Effect of Sound on Meditation

 Some wearable tech developers have focused on the unique impact that music and sound have on the brain.
-Thanks to decades of scientific and medical studies about the effects of certain sounds, we know that the sound of water is one of the most relaxing forms of audio, whether it comes as falling rain, a surging sea, a gurgling stream, or a rushing river.
+Thanks to decades of scientific and medical studies about the effects of certain sounds, we know that the sound of water is one of the most relaxing forms of audio, whether it comes like falling rain, a surging sea, a gurgling stream, or a rushing river.
 Wind, rustling leaves, and other soundscapes can help to regulate a person’s breathing and brain waves.

 One developer unveiled Muse, a headband that identifies brainwave patterns during meditation.
 The band includes headphones that play specific sounds to help the wearer move into an even deeper state of meditation.
 The maker of Muse promises immediate improvement in meditation practice for users.
 According to a reviewer from Psyberguide.org, the product is simple, appealing, and offers clear EEG readings, showing a calmer, more meditative pattern as the soundscape changes.
 The stress control and mood assistance is helpful, especially to those struggling with stress and minor anxiety.